kslides/kslides/README.md

 ### presentation Block

-Multiple presentations can be can be defined using multiple `presentation{}` blocks.
+Multiple presentations can be can be defined using multiple `presentation{}` blocks in kslides content.

 #### Options